MPvHarmelen/torcs-server/README.md

     # Whether to start Dropbox again after a race
     start_dropbox: False
     dropbox_start_command: ['dropbox', 'start']
+    # Content of automatically created files from `ensure_existing`
+    empty_start_sh: <"""
+#! /bin/bash
+echo "Exit with non-zero exit status because you don't have a working driver." echo "Yet... :)" exit 1
+""">
 ```

 Instead of specifying the players in the main configuration file, the `players` key may also contain a path to a `.yml` file containing the player specification, e.g.: